 Hackney Street Scene in the 1800’s

-Henry Smith was born about 1808, in Edmonton, Middlesex, his parents were Henry and Sarah Smith.
-He married Jane Price on 15th April 1833, in Islington, Middlesex.
+Henry Smith, a stone mason and builder, was born in Edmonton, Middlesex, in about 1808.
+Henry’s parents were Henry and Sarah Smith.
+He married Jane Price on 15 April 1833, in Islington, Middlesex.
 They had nine children in 20 years.
-He died from paralysis on 29th July 1864, at Wallaga Lake, New South Wales, aged 56 and was buried there.
+He died from paralysis on 29 July 1864, at Wallaga Lake, New South Wales, aged 56 and was buried there.

-Henry Smith was born in 1808 at Edmonton, Middlesex, England to Henry Smith and Sarah Neal.
+Henry was born in 1808 at Edmonton, Middlesex, England to Henry Smith and Sarah Neal.

 Fan Chart showing the ancestors of Henry Smith